 An intravenous (IV) line is a small plastic tube that goes into your vein.
-It is used to give you blood, fluid or medicine.
+It is used to give you blood, fluids or medicine.

 An IV line is also known as a cannula or drip.
 A needle is used to put the line through your skin into your vein.